alexch/codelikethis/public/projects/pomodoro.md

 Build a single-page app that counts down from 25 minutes and makes an audible and/or visual alert when the time elapses.

-Template repo with Cypress tests here: <https://github.com/BurlingtonCodeAcademy/pomodoro>
+Template repo with Cypress acceptance tests here: <https://github.com/BurlingtonCodeAcademy/pomodoro> .
+They use the [Cypress Mock Clock](https://docs.cypress.io/guides/guides/stubs-spies-and-clocks.html#Clock) to control time during test runs.

 ## Wireframes